 More ways to participate:

-Attend the annual Talbot Veterinary Informatics Symposium at The CVC Kansas City.
+Attend our Annual Talbot Veterinary Informatics Symposium at Fetch a dvm360 Conference in Kansas City (Aug).

 Join in on active discussions on informatics via our Google Group.

 Please consider sponsoring our 2019 education program.
 Your support will not only help to advance pet health care, but allow veterinarians to lead our profession from within to shape our own future.
 We look forward to hearing from you!

 Association for Veterinary Informatics 2016